Australian International Airshow: 2015

 The 2015 Australian International Airshow was held at Avalon between 24 February and 1 March.
 The theme was 'A Centenary of Anzac 1915–2015, Heroes of the Sky.'
-More than 600 firms were expected to attend the event.
+More than 600 firms attended the event.

 2015 marked the centenary of the formation of the Australia and New Zealand Army Corps (ANZAC) and their landing at Gallipoli.
-2015.
-The Main attractions present at the 2015 air show included the F/A-18, the B-52H, a new addition to the airshow: the HARS Lockheed P-2 as well as multiple future RAAF aircraft.
+The main attractions at the 2015 air show included the F/A-18, the B-52H, a new addition to the airshow: the HARS Lockheed P-2 as well as multiple future RAAF aircraft.

 The Australian Army flew their MRH90 Taipan and Tiger ARH helicopters for the first time.
 The Republic of Singapore Air Force display team Black Knights performed a two-ship F-16 display routine.
 A large number of warbirds and other historical aircraft also participated in the event.

 Qantas showed off their newest Boeing 737 "Retro Roo" and a new aboriginal F/A-18 scheme was released.
 A JASDF KC-767J refueller made an appearance again during the trade days, leaving on the first full public day.

 2017

 The 2017 Australian International Airshow was held between 28 February and 5 March at Avalon.
 It was noteworthy for the first appearances of many new RAAF types, as well as a large number of US aircraft.

 The 2017 edition featured the first Australian appearance of the RAAF's new Lockheed-Martin F-35 Lightning and the E/A-18 Growlers.
-It also featured new C-27J Spartan, P-8 Poseidon, and PC-21 RAAF aircraft.
+Featured were new C-27J Spartan, P-8 Poseidon, and PC-21 RAAF aircraft.

 Fourteen US military aircraft attended the airshow, the largest number of US aircraft in the show's history.
-2017 marked the second appearance of the USAF's Lockheed F-22 Raptors, and also a return of the Rockwell B-1B Lancer, Boeing KC-135 Stratotanker and two General-Dynamics F-16s.
-A P-8 from the US Navy was also present.
+2017 marked the second appearance of the USAF's Lockheed F-22 Raptors, and a return of the Rockwell B-1B Lancer, Boeing KC-135 Stratotanker and two General-Dynamics F-16s.
+A P-8 from the US Navy was present.

-Regular aircraft such as the Lockheed C-130, C-17 Globemaster III and the RAAF Roulettes were also present.
+Regular aircraft such as the Lockheed C-130, C-17 Globemaster III and the RAAF Roulettes were present.

 Other participating countries included the Republic of Singapore Air Force (RSAF) with a KC-135 Stratotanker, two McDonnell Douglas F-15s and a C-130.
 The Japan Air Self-Defense Force again sent a KC-767, and the Royal Air Force sent an Airbus A400M Atlas to participate.

-In terms of attendance the 2017 edition of the airshow was the largest yet, with more than 210,000 people attending.
+In terms of attendance the 2017 airshow was the largest yet, with more than 210,000 people attending.

 There was a small anti-war protest nearby.

 2019

-The 2019 Australian International Airshow was held from 1–3 March.
+The 2019 Australian International Airshow was held from 26 February to 3 March.